 The parade started with the crack of a gunshot.
 Marchers made a happy racket with many African languages, more gunshots and music from tambourines, banjos, fiddles and drums.
 All the slaves wore their best clothes, often hand-me-downs from their masters, altered with an African flair.
 They borrowed swords, guns and even horses from their masters.

-We can glean an idea of what their costumes looked like from a description of a runaway slave.
-He wore a Saxon blue jacket with bright green baize lining, slash sleeves and small metal buttons, a brown sleeveless jacket and scarlet breeches.
+What did their costumes look like?
+According to a description of a fugitive from slavery, he wore a Saxon blue jacket with bright green baize lining, slash sleeves and small metal buttons, a brown sleeveless jacket and scarlet breeches.

 In Portsmouth and elsewhere, bondsmen deliberately played the fool in their gaudy Election Day costumes.
 White people looked on with enjoyment, belittling the slaves’ deportment and clothing as “fantastic.”

 Today, historians note the white onlookers didn’t understand the black celebrants were making fun of their stiffness and pretensions.
 Some historians view their antics as a form of self-preservation.
 They didn’t want white people intimidated by their claim to participate in government.

 Haranguing and Socializing

 When the Portsmouth marchers reached an open space, Nero and his opponent harangued each other as the crowd socialized and celebrated.
 Women, who couldn’t vote, lobbied for their favorite candidates.
 The revelers reunited with friends and family who lived far away, and exchanged news and opinion about the white people they served.

 More than a hundred took part, for in 1767 Portsmouth alone had 124 male and 63 female slaves, according to Brewster’s Rambles.
 (The total population of Portsmouth, one of the biggest cities in the colonies, reached 4,466 that year.)